-We will meet you in the baggage claim area of the Salt Lake City airport between 1:00 and 4:00 on the afternoon of Friday, June 25, 2021.
+We will meet you in the baggage claim area of the Medford airport between 3:00 pm and 6:00 pm on day 1 of the trip (The first day).
 Look for an ARTA T-shirt and a smiling face.
-Please make flight arrangements to arrive during this timeframe and please put the arrival time and airline information on your Online Registration Form.
-If you have other travel arrangements, please contact our office for an alternative meeting time and place.
+Please make flight arrangements to arrive during this timeframe, and please give us the arrival time and airline information when you fill out your Online Registration Form.
+If you have other travel arrangements or have difficulty arriving during this window, please contact our office for an alternative meeting time and place.